zyborg/gh-action-buildnum/README.md

 # gh-action-buildnum
-GitHub Action to manage support build numbers in Workflows.
+GitHub Action to implement build numbers in Workflows.

 ---